 The physicians running Phase III of the STARTING clinical trial are now recruiting in Korea.
 They are using a new way to culture the aMSCs and speed up the process.
 This will reduce the time between stroke and treatment.

 We at Strokemark hope this gives you a better understanding of the current research involving stem cells.
-The possibilities are exciting and offer patients hope of recovery.
-If you would like to find out more about these studies, please contact us.
+The possibilities are exciting and offer patients hope.
+Talk to your doctor about clinical trials that might be available in your area.